NCIS (TV series): Home media

 The first 20 seasons of NCIS have been released in Regions 1, 2, and 4.
 In Germany (Region 2), seasons 1–4 and 5–8 were released in two separate sets for each season.
 The first-season DVD omits the two introductory episodes from season eight of JAG, though they are featured on the JAG season eight DVD.

 Other releases

 In 2010, CBS Interactive and GameHouse released a mobile video game, NCIS: The Game for iOS, Android, BlackBerry, Windows Mobile, and BREW/J2ME.
 The game features five different cases written by the show's writers.

-On November 1, 2011, Ubisoft released a video game adaption of NCIS for the PC, Xbox 360, PlayStation 3, and Wii.
-A Nintendo 3DS version was released on March 6, 2012.
-The video game was deemed as a mockery of the show by reviewers and players alike, and received a 2/10 rating on GameSpot.
+On November 1, 2011, Ubisoft released a video game adaptation of NCIS for the PC, Xbox 360, PlayStation 3, and Wii.
+A Nintendo 3DS version followed on March 6, 2012.
+The video game was deemed a mockery of the show by reviewers and players alike, and received a 2/10 rating on GameSpot.

 There is also a Facebook and mobile game called NCIS: Hidden Crimes.